amplication/bookstore-blog/README.md

 The first part of process starts with a developer modifying the source code of the application and pushing the changes back to the version control system.
 Subsequently, this action initiates a workflow or pipeline that both constructs and assesses the application.
 The outcome is an artifact in the form of a container image, which is subsequently pushed to an image registry.

 In a second - detached - part of the process, the cluster configuration repository is the single source of truth regarding the the _desired state_ of the application configuration.
-Argo CD will periodically monitor the Kubernetes cluster to see if the _live state_ differs from the _desired state_.
-When there is a difference, depending on the synchronization strategy Argo CD will try to revert back to the _desired state_.
+Argo CD periodically monitors the Kubernetes cluster to see if the _live state_ differs from the _desired state_.
+When there is a difference, depending on the synchronization strategy Argo CD tries to revert back to the _desired state_.

 ![gitops-default-overview](assets/gitops-default-overview.png)

 #### extended gitops

-Compared to the default process, in this extended variant another Argo CD component is added to the Kubernetes cluster.
-The Argo CD Image Updater component will verify if a more recent version of a container image exists within the image registry.
-If such version is identified, the component will either directly or indirectly update the running application.
+Compared to the default process, in this extended, variant another Argo CD component is added to the Kubernetes cluster.
+The Argo CD Image Updater component verifies if a more recent version of a container image exists within the image registry.
+If such version is identified, the component either directly or indirectly updates the running application.
 In the next section we'll delve into the configuration options for the Argo CD Image Updater as well as the implementation of the component.

 ![gitops-extended-overview](assets/gitops-extended-overview.png)